ultraleap/TouchFree/TF_Settings_Web/README.md

 # TouchFree Web Settings

-The settings page for TouchFree served by the service.
+TouchFree Web Settings provides a user interface to interact with the TouchFree service

-This provides a front end for the following features:
+It contains the following features:

--   Calibration of the service - manual and automatic
+-    Calibrate the service either automatically or manually
--   Camera masking, to remove any problematic areas of the video feed
+-    Mask off problematic areas of the camera feed, e.g. bright, reflective areas
--   Interaction settings control, including:
+-    Flip the camera feed vertically
-    -   Switching between interaction types
+-    Switch between interaction types (Hover and Hold, AirPush etc)
-    -   Controlling sensitivity
+-    Control sensitivity of the TouchFree cursor
-    -   Interaction zone settings
+-    View Service and Tracking version numbers
--   View version numbers of the service and camera firmware/serial numbers
+-    View current camera Firmware and Serial number

 ## Developer Guide